Ford Escape: Hybrid

-The Ford Escape Hybrid and Mercury Mariner Hybrid are the gasoline–electric hybrid powered versions that launched in the U.S. in 2004 for the 2005 model year.
-Assembled in Kansas City, Missouri, it was the first hybrid SUV produced for sale and the first hybrid from an American manufacturer (alongside the Chevrolet Silverado/GMC Sierra Hybrids during the same model year).
+The Escape and Mariner Hybrids were the gasoline–electric hybrid powered versions that launched in the U.S. in 2004 for the 2005 model year — assembled in Kansas City, Missouri as the first hybrid SUV produced for sale and the first hybrid from an American manufacturer (alongside the Chevrolet Silverado/GMC Sierra Hybrids during the same model year).
 According to the Environmental Protection Agency, the first-generation Ford Escape Hybrid is 70% more efficient than the regular Escape.
-While the Mercury Mariner was also offered as a hybrid, the option was not available on the Mazda Tribute.
+A hybrid model was offered for the co-developed Mercury Mariner but not the Mazda Tribute.

-Escape hybrid versions can be identified by the "Hybrid" badges located on the front doors as well as near the right tailgate.
-In addition, the driver's side window in the cargo area is smaller to accommodate a ventilation slot for the high-voltage battery.
-There was also a "Special Appearance Package" available as an option on the 2005–2007 Hybrid models.
-This package replaced the traditional lower cladding of the Escape with a silver finish.
-Standard equipment on the Escape Hybrid includes: an eight-way power adjustable driver's seat, dual-zone automatic air conditioning, cruise control, a six-CD stereo, 16-inch alloy wheels, power door locks with remote keyless entry, power windows, four-wheel disc brakes, and electric power steering.
+Escape hybrid models can be identified by "Hybrid" badges on the front doors and tailgate as well as the smaller driver's side cargo area window accommodating a ventilation slot for the high-voltage battery.
+A Special Appearance Package, available as an option on the 2005–2007 Hybrid models, included silver fascias, lower cladding, wheelip moldings, body color door handles and liftgate trim.
+Standard equipment on the Hybrid includes: an eight-way power adjustable driver's seat, dual-zone automatic air conditioning, cruise control, a six-CD stereo, 16-inch alloy wheels, power door locks with remote keyless entry, power windows, four-wheel disc brakes, and electric power steering.

 Ford built 17,000 Escape Hybrids in the second half of 2004, four times as many as it had originally planned.
-Starting in 2005, New York City and other cities in the world began using the Ford Escape Hybrid as taxicabs.
-The Ford Escape Hybrid won the North American Truck of the Year award in 2005.
+Starting in 2005, New York City and other cities worldwide began using the Ford Escape Hybrid as taxicabs.
+Introduced to service in 2005 by San Francisco Yellow Cab and Luxor Cab, logging more than 80 million miles, many achieving a service life of more than 300,000 miles.
+1,438 were placed in cab service in San Francisco and 13,237 were introduced to New York service.